Last updated on: 2020-10-14

 This section describes each of the backup statuses, why you might receive each status, and what action you might take.

-This status likely occurs because the frequency of the backup job is set too high (for example, hourly), and a single backup takes too long (longer than an hour).
-The backup scheduler starts to skip backups that it cannot meet.
+This status indicates that the scheduler skipped this backup job because another backup job was already queued.
+If the frequency of the backup job is set too high (for example, hourly), and a single backup takes too long (longer than an hour), the system skips subsequent jobs.
+Only one can run at a time.
+The backup scheduler skips backups it cannot execute.

 Consider reducing the frequency of the job or reducing the amount of data.
 If this is the initial job, the subsequent jobs might finish faster.

-On older DriveClient installations, a Skipped status might be caused if the agent was hard-restarted (or the operating system was rebooted) during a backup, cleanup, or restore.
+On older DriveClient installations, the status might occur if the agent was hard-restarted (or the operating system rebooted) during a backup, cleanup, or restore.

 For Linux®, a possible fix is to upgrade to the latest version of DriveClient and restart the running agent.

-A status of Missed indicates that the backup job was missed.
+This status indicates that the backup job didn’t run.
 The DriveClient service was likely not running at the time of the scheduled backup, and the agent was therefore offline.

 Verify that the agent is running on the server.
 If the agent is not already running, start it.
 Next, check the logs to determine why the agent was not running.

 An agent should never go offline by itself.
-If the agent did not respond, then the agent could not reach one of the API endpoints, the agent was not running, or the agent was manually stopped or terminated.
+If the agent did not respond, then the agent could not reach one of the API endpoints, the agent was not running, or someone manually stopped or terminated it.

-A backup status of Completed with Errors indicates that the backup completed, but one or more files could not be backed up.
+This status indicates that the backup completed, but the job could not backup one or more files.
 The most common issues that cause this status are as follows:

-The file was deleted between the time the index of files completed and the copy of that specific file was attempted.
-This issue is common with any temporary files, such as PHP session files, and is almost always harmless.
+The file was deleted before the backup job could make the copy.
+This issue is common with temporary files, such as PHP session files, and is almost always harmless.
 If it is possible and practical for you to exclude these files from the backup definition, this kind of error goes away.

 The file was exclusively locked (Windows) so that no other process could read it.
 This issue is common with database binary files.
-With databases, you should never back up the binaries themselves, but rather dump the contents of the database to a flat file (such as an SQL file), and back up that flat file.
+You should never back up the database binaries themselves.
+Instead, but dump the database’s contents to a flat file (such as an SQL® file) and back up that flat file.
 Doing so allows for a quicker backup and an easier restore.
-We suggest that you break individual databases into different flat files so that they can be manipulated easier on restore.
-Then, you do not have to fully restore the flat file just to restore a single database.
+Break individual databases into different flat files to more easily manipulate them on restore.
+Then, you do not have to fully restore the flat file to restore a single database.

 For more information, see Back up databases with Cloud Backup.

-Many issues might cause a backup status of Error to occur, such as cloud account permissions for the user who configured that agent or the DriveClient not being able to connect to the agent APIs.
+Many issues might cause a backup status of Error to occur, such as the cloud account permissions for the user who configured that agent are incorrect or the DriveClient can’t connect to the agent APIs.

 Rackspace Support must review the driveclient.log file to determine the cause.
 If the agent is not connected, attach the driveclient.log file to a ticket so that Support can review it.
 For more information, see Cloud Backup agent logging basics - Where to store saved logs.